PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 ```

 ## Create a Swap Directory on the Snapdragon

-In order not to run out of memory during compilation of mavros, you need to create a swap file:
+In order not to run out of memory during compilation of MAVROS, you need to create a swap file:
 ```
 sudo fallocate -l 1G /mnt/1GB.swap
 sudo mkswap /mnt/1GB.swap